woodrmichael/Mean-Image-Median-Lab/README.md

 ## [Link to Lab 1 assignment](https://csse.msoe.us/csc1120/lab1)

 * [ ] Commit 1 "Rename package"
-    - Rename the package to your MSOE username
+    - Rename the package to your MSOE woodm
 * [ ] Commit 2 "User input"
   Create a class called `Lab1` with a `main()` method that gathers the required user input and displays it to the console.
 You may either accept the user